 The problem is resolved by viewing emotions as a parallel brain process that simultaneously performs and integrates cognitive appraisal and physiological perception.
-This integration can be performed by neural representations called semantic pointers that are capable of binding representations of the situation, bodily signals, and the results of evaluation of the situation with respect to goals.
+This integration can be performed by neural representations called semantic pointers that are capable of binding representations of the situation, bodily signals, and the results of an evaluation of the situation with respect to goals.

 This integration explains why emotions are partly, but only partly, controllable by cognition.
-Reappraisal performed by yourself or with the help of a friend or therapist may be limited in the extent it can modify physiological states.
+Reappraisal performed by yourself or with the help of a friend or therapist may be limited to the extent it can modify physiological states.
 Physiological modification might be helped by other, more physical interventions, such as exercise, meditation, and medication.

-On this interpretation, it is only partly true that the heart wants what the heart wants, because there is some limited capacity for cognitive reappraisal that contributes to emotional change.
+On this interpretation, it is only partly true that the heart wants what the heart wants because there is some limited capacity for cognitive reappraisal that contributes to emotional change.
 But this capacity can sometimes bring it about that the heart wants what the brain wants.